stephie21/shapiq-Living-Benchmark-Leaderboard/src/leaderboard/metrics/README.md

-# Benchmark Metrics and PDL Sensitivity Analysis
+# Benchmark Metrics

-This page documents the implemented metrics subsystem and a proposed Pairwise Difference Learning sensitivity analysis for the benchmark.
+This page documents the implemented metrics subsystem.
 It uses three evidence labels throughout:

 * **Repository implementation evidence** means behavior present in the repository code or tests named here.
 * **Literature evidence** means a claim supported by the cited papers.